Linusdsnoif/League-Of-Legend-GameLength-Game-Length-Analysis/README.md

   frameborder="0"
 ></iframe>

-The histrogram shows that the distribution is almost nearly normal despite slightly skewness to the right, but overall the gamelength is noramlly distributed.
+The histrogram shows that the distribution is almost nearly normal despite slightly skewness to the right, but overall the gamelength is noramlly distributed suggesting that the data is well distributed.